The Free City (Zephyria)

 A Morning in Zephyria

 You wake when you wake.
 No corporate chronoalert, no productivity ping, no mandatory wellness check disguised as an alarm.
 The light comes through woven-reed shutters—not smart glass, not adjustable opacity, just reeds that a neighbor cut and a friend wove.
-The light is warm because the desert is already hot.
+The light is warm because the desert summer is already baking.

 The first sound is water.
 Not piped, not metered, not monetized—hand-pumped from the district cistern two streets over.
 Someone is always there before dawn, filling clay jugs.
 You learn names by who's at the pump at what hour.
 Ezra, who gardens at first light.
 Suki, who runs the repair cooperative and never sleeps past four.
 Old Danko, who lost his arm in Scraptown and pumps one-handed with a rhythm like a heartbeat.